srlausten/aerial-road-segmentation/README.md

 ## Challenges
 1. **Thin and Irregular Road Segments:** Roads often appear as narrow lines in aerial images, making them difficult to capture accurately.
-2. **Class Imbalance:** There is a potential imbalance between the number of road pixels and background pixels.
-3. **Resolution and Scale Variability:** Variability in the resolution and scale of road sections across different images affects the model's performance.
+2. **Resolution and Scale Variability:** Variability in the resolution and scale of road sections across different images affects the model's performance.

 ## Future Work